-The Australian Government Department of Immigration and Border Protection provides comprehensive information about the different categories of student visas and the process to apply for a visa.
+The Department of Home Affairs provides comprehensive information about the different categories of student visas and the process to apply for a visa.
 All visa applications are lodged and assessed by them.

 We are approved to participate in the Australian Government Streamlined Visa Processing initiative.
 This helps you by making the visa application process quite simple.
 It reduces paperwork and the time it takes for your visa to be issued.

 In general, you will need the below to apply for your student visa:

 - A valid passport which will be valid for the duration of your study in Australia.

 - A Confirmation of Enrolment document, also known as an eCOE.
 We will send you this after you have accepted your offer to study with us and paid any deposit fees.

 - Evidence of Overseas Student Health Cover – you can arrange this yourself, or we can do it for you with our preferred provider Allianz Global Assistance OSHC.

 - Funds to pay the fees and charges for your visa to the Australian Government Department of Immigration and Border Protection.

 - Medical checks or any other information that immigration request as part of your application.